KazHishida/SezzleCalculator/README.md

 # SezzleCalculator
 This webapp's was built using Gin for the back-end and React for the front-end.
 Although I had never used either framework or library, I did a little research and found that they were a part of Sezzle's tech stack.
 I had been meaning to get my toes wet in both Go and React, so this was a perfect opportunity for me to do so.
-I genuinely enjoyed working on this exercise!
-It is being hosted at https://blooming-forest-96051.herokuapp.com/.
+For the collaborative feature of sharing calculations, I used websockets to allow the front-end to communicate in real-time with the back-end.
+The application is being hosted at https://blooming-forest-96051.herokuapp.com/.

 ## How to use
 Make sure Go is properly installed, along with the following dependencies: